cenit-io/cenit2odoo/readme.md

     -h, --help                       output usage information
     -V, --version                    output the version number
     -l, --local                      Specify that the collection is a local path to a the json file.
-    -c, --collections [collections]  Names of the shared collections at the Cenit-IO or local path to json file with shared collection.
+    -c, --collections [collections]  Names of the shared collections at the Cenit IO or local path to json file with shared collection.
     -o, --out-dir [outDir]           Output directory for the resulting addon.
 Default is "odoo-addons".
-    -s, --statics [statics]          Specify that must be generated the templates static files.
+    -s, --statics                    Specify that must be generated the templates static file.
     -i, --interactive                Specify that run in interactive mode.
+    -a, --all                        Specify that will generate the addon for each shared collections in Cenit IO.
+    -x, --exclude [exclude]          Names of shared collections to exclude.
+If list is empty, then the names are taken of EXCLUDE_SHARED_COLLECTION environment variable.
 ```

 ### Examples: